yonas-fsaha/order-summary-component/README.md

 - See hover states for interactive elements

 Want some support on the challenge?
-[Join our Slack community]

 ## Where to find everything